Lucy Terry Prince

 Bio

 In about 1728, a young girl was stolen from her home in Africa and brought to Boston, Massachusetts, where she was enslaved by Samuel Terry, who named her “Lucy Terry.”
 She was around the age of five when she was enslaved by a childless couple, Ebenezer Wells (1691-1758) and his wife Abigail (Barnard) Wells (1692-1772) of Deerfield, Massachusetts.
 Lucy performed household tasks with and for Mrs. Wells.
-When she was older she also worked in one of Deerfield’s taverns cooking meals and waiting on customers.
+When she was older she also worked in one of the town's taverns cooking meals and waiting on customers.
 Mrs. Wells thought it was important that Lucy receive some education and religious instruction.
 In 1735, Lucy was baptized and in 1744, she became a full member of the church in Deerfield.

 Lucy was about 16 when, on August 25, 1746, Native American warriors attacked a handful of Deerfield residents working in their farm fields.
 She composed a poem (included below) about the attack that she titled, “The Bars Fight.”
 It is considered to be the first piece of poetry composed by an African American.
 Lucy was well known for her storytelling and she recited her poem to those around her for many years.
 “The Bars Fight” would not appear in print until after she died.